Came out of this viewing feeling as if my atoms had been rearranged; a legit clouds parting, Paul on the road to Damascus, viewing of the year moment.

 Still relevant and still powerful over fifty years later.

-James Dean is the still the epitome of teenage rebellion and stand for all those that are young and misunderstood.
+James Dean is the still the epitome of teenage rebellion and continues to stand for all those that are young and misunderstood.

 Clásico de clásicos.
 James inmortalizando la juventud, belleza y talento.